betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 **Connects**

 **ReducesEffort**
-- Easy HoleMove in CreamyLand is HighLandValue.
+- Easy HoleMove in CreamyEnvironment is HighEnvironmentValue.
-- Strenuous SlashMove in SlashyLand is LowLandValue.
+- Strenuous SlashMove in SlashyEnvironment is LowEnvironmentValue.

 **AvoidsHassles**